jancona/anconafamily.com/content/travel/Romantic-Road-and-Rothenburg.md

 +++

 # Sunday: Munich to Rothenburg
-After another good breakfast we bid "Auf Weidersehen" to Munich and Hotel Uhland.
+After another good breakfast we bid "Auf Wiedersehen" to Munich and Hotel Uhland.
 This hotel was the highlight of our trip so far, with a great breakfast, friendly and helpful staff and convenient services.
 (They did a load of laundry for us for 12 Euro.
 We spent 8